-With its charming medieval old town, buzzing nightlife, and even a long sandy beach, the city of Palma is a popular tourist destination in its own right.
-And to accommodate the steady influx of visitors, the Mallorcan capital has no shortage of excellent hotels, but which to choose?
-Read on for our selection of the best.
+With its charming medieval old town, the 14th-century Bellver Castle, buzzing nightlife, and the 6km long Playa de Palma, the city of Palma is a popular tourist destination.
+And to accommodate the steady influx of visitors, the Mallorcan capital has no shortage of excellent hotels – here’s our pick of the best.

 Still fresh from a particularly stylish makeover, the Innside Palma Bosque can certainly boast more aesthetically-pleasing interiors than most hotels on the island.
 But it’s the super-chic pool terrace where you’ll find the pretty young things perfecting their Instagram pose – be it from unicorn, flamingo, or emoji floaties – or taking a selfie with Fati, the life-size poolside giraffe.
-The contemporary guests rooms are also uber-swish, plus a heated indoor pool, spa facilities, and a high-tech fitness room add up to making this one of the best hotels in the capital.
+The contemporary guestrooms are also uber-swish, plus you can relax in a heated indoor pool, or enjoy the spa facilities, or high-tech fitness room.

-While just on the very outskirts of Palma, this hotel is too special not to include.
-A landmark since the fifties – when it was a famed haunt of the old-school jet set – the Hospes Maricel Mallorca still channels plenty of palatial glamour.
+While on the very outskirts of Palma, this hotel is too special not to include.
+A landmark since the 1950s – when it was a famed haunt of the old-school jet set – the Hospes Maricel Mallorca still channels plenty of palatial glamour.
 The property comprises a centuries-old neo-classical mansion and swish contemporary additions, plus terrace and an infinity pool directly overlooking the sea.
-A gorgeous spa offers an indoor-outdoor pool, hammam, Jacuzzi and sauna, while most of the 51 rooms and suites offer superb sea views – some even from private plunge pools.
+A gorgeous spa offers an indoor-outdoor pool, hammam, hot tub and sauna, while most of the 51 rooms and suites offer superb sea views – some even from private plunge pools.